napari/docs/docs/plugins/testing_workshop_docs/article-3-readers-and-fixtures.md

 The example plugin and all the tests discussed in this article are available in [this GitHub repository](https://github.com/DragaDoncila/plugin-tests).

 ## Introduction
-In this article, we discuss a plugin called `plugin_tests`, generated using the cookiecutter, which has a reader and a widget.
+In this article, we discuss a plugin called [plugin_tests](https://github.com/DragaDoncila/plugin-tests/tree/main/src/plugin_tests), generated using the [cookiecutter](https://github.com/napari/cookiecutter-napari-plugin), which has a reader and a widget.
 The reader is the cookiecutter numpy file reader, `napari_get_reader`.
 It checks whether a path ends in `.npy`.
 If it doesn't, it returns `None`, and if it does, it returns the `reader_function`, which loads the data.

 ![napari_get_reader](../../images/napari_plugins_1st_napari_get_reader.PNG)